emsitkowski/dashrise/README.md

 - Smooth loading indicators for better UX
 - Custom UI components

+## How to use it

+### Homepage
+On the main page, you get a quick glance at your financial situation for the current month.
+It shows your total balance, income, recent transactions, and expenses grouped by categories.
+From this view, you can also add new transactions, and edit or delete existing ones.
+The homepage dashboard data resets automatically each month, but you can find all your transactions in the History tab.

+### Budget
+This page is where you plan your finances.
+You can add as many budget items as you wish, setting a plan or limit for each one.
+The limits you set will also be displayed on the homepage in the expenses widget.
+You can adjust the limits each month, and each budget card will show your progress for the current month.
+If you want to keep some items for future months, you can set the limit to 0.
+This way, you won't have to remember to add them again, and you can simply update the limit to the desired value when needed.

+### History
+In the History tab, you can explore your past transactions by selecting a specific year and month.
+This view allows you to see all your transactions for the chosen period and provides a summary of total expenses, sorted by categories in descending order of value.
+This feature helps you review your spending habits and make informed financial decisions based on your historical data.

 ## Getting started

 ### 1. Supabase: Create your Supabase project at https://supabase.com/ or self-host it yourself.